Trump Flouts Virus Rules, Warns Of 'New Far-Left Fascism' In Speech Ahead Of July 4th

 About 7,500 attendees won an online ticket lottery sponsored by South Dakota's state tourism department to come to the event.
 Despite the recent surge in COVID-19 cases in the country, crowds in red, white and blue were seen packed close together and mostly maskless.
 South Dakota Governor Kristi Noem told Fox News ahead of the event that while free masks would be provided, attendees would not be required to wear them or practice social distancing.

 Trump opened his speech by denouncing the protesters who have called for the removal of Confederate monuments and statues nationwide that have honored Americans who have supported or benefited from slavery.
-The movement has stemmed from protests for racial equality that have taken place nationwide following the police killings of Ahmaud Arbery, George Floyd and Breonna Taylor.
-He called the movement a "merciless campaign to wipe out our history, defame our heroes, erase our values and indoctrinate our children."
+The movement has stemmed from protests for racial equality that have taken place nationwide following the police killings of George Floyd in Minneapolis and Breonna Taylor in Louisville, and the killing of Ahmaud Arbery in Georgia.

+The president called the movement a "merciless campaign to wipe out our history, defame our heroes, erase our values and indoctrinate our children."

 The president signed an executive order in late June reinforcing an existing law that protects federal monuments.
 In a tweet, he promised "long prison terms for these lawless acts against our Great Country!"